 Available Botulism Assays

-Organism/Spore Detection: Assay for Clostridium botulinum organisms or spores in feed samples or GI samples (feces, stomach, intestinal content) is performed using a real-time PCR assay for the detection of Clostridium botulinum types A, B or C, after culture enrichment of the sample.
-Since the PCR assay detects the toxin genes of C. botulinum, any PCR positive samples are followed-up with the mouse bioassay to confirm toxin elaboration by the organisms in culture.
-Finding C. botulinum organisms or spores in a fecal or GI sample of a horse or cow is strongly supportive of a diagnosis of botulism in animals exhibiting compatible clinical signs… normal animals are rarely positive.
-Expected turn-around time for culture/PCR results is approximately 1 week.
-Mouse bioassay follow-up requires an additional 2-3 weeks.
+Our laboratory tests all diagnostic samples using a real-time PCR assay for the detection of Clostridium botulinum types A, B and C toxin genes in vegetative cells after a culture enrichment step.
+Finding C. botulinum organisms or spores in a fecal or GI sample of a horse or cow, or in a feed sample, is strongly supportive of a diagnosis of botulism in animals exhibiting compatible clinical signs… samples from normal animals are rarely positive.

 Samples to Submit

-It is recommended that you call the lab to discuss ideal sample type and test before submitting samples.
-The best samples to submit for botulism testing are generally stomach/rumen contents, GI contents, feces, serum, spoiled forages, parts of dead animals found in suspect feed, and soil from underneath affected areas.
+The best samples to submit for botulism testing are generally stomach/rumen contents, GI contents, feces, spoiled forages, parts of dead animals found in suspect feed, and soil from underneath affected areas.

 How Samples should be packed